haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Object into Creature.
 You can turn an object into any kind of creature, as long as the creature’s size is no larger than the object’s size and the creature’s challenge rating is 9 or lower.
 The creature is friendly to you and your companions.
 It acts on each of your turns.
 You decide what action it takes and how it moves.
 The GM has the creature’s statistics and resolves all of its actions and movement.
 If the spell becomes permanent, you no longer control the creature.
 It might remain friendly to you, depending on how you have treated it.
 Creature into Object.
 If you turn a creature into an object, it transforms along with whatever it is wearing and carrying into that form.
 The creature’s statistics become those of the object, and the creature has no memory of time spent in this form, after the spell ends and it returns to its normal form.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 188

 True Resurrection
 9th-­‐‑level necromancy